-Q: Is Permanent Makeup Painful?
+Q: Is Permanent Makeup/Microblading Painful?

-Permanent makeup procedures are semi-invasive and there maybe some discomfort.
+All procedures are semi-invasive and there maybe some discomfort.
 It really does vary on each individual’s threshold for pain, but the sensation can be compared to tweezing.
 A topical anesthetic is used to numb the areas.

-Q: What is the after care?
+Q: What is the After Care?

-Q: Is the Treatment Safe?
+Q: Are the Treatments Safe?